stefcenti2022/Cryptocurrencies/README.md

 The data was processed to fit the machine learning models.
 Since there is no known output for the portfolio, the project uses unsupervised learning to group the cryptocurrencies with a clustering algorithm.

-The data was then usesd to create the visualizations shown in this report.
+The data was then used to create the visualizations shown in this report.

 ## Results